-One dish (besides hot dogs) that I can always count on my crew to happily devour at dinnertime is spaghetti and meat sauce.
+One dish (besides hot dogs) that I can always count on my crew to devour at dinnertime is spaghetti and meat sauce.
+Rain or shine, summer or winter – it’s always a win.

-Recently I decided to sneak in a bunch of vegetables to see if they’d notice and happily they did not.
-Vegetable Ragu has all the familiar flavors of spaghetti and meat sauce, yet is PACKED with healthy ingredients!
+Vegetable Ragu has all the familiar flavors of spaghetti and meat sauce, and is PACKED with healthy ingredients!

 What is Ragu?